Rapporteket/NORIC/README.md

 ## Develop
 Contributors submit their code to the rel (release) branch which is subject to testing at Rapporteket.
-Upon acceptance rel will me merged to the master branch and tagged
+Upon acceptance rel will me merged to the master branch and tagged.